 External validity can be compromised by using U.S.-based NSCH data, which limits the applicability of these results to other nations or cultures.
 But in the United States, it is enhanced by national representativeness (Crouch et al., 2023; Foster et al., 2020).
 The level of testing reactivity is low because data was gathered without any reference to this research.

-The threats to internal validity are a cross-sectional design, which restricts the ability to draw causes and introduces a possibility of reverse causation between anxiety and obesity (Kokka et al., 2023).
+The threats to internal validity originates from the use of cross-sectional design, which restricts the ability to draw causes and introduces a possibility of reverse causation between anxiety and obesity (Kokka et al., 2023).
 Probability sampling helps to reduce selection bias, but residual confounding can still exist.
 Parent-reported measures are also a source of instrumentation threats, as they can lead to reporting errors (Foster et al., 2020).
 The issues of construct validity are associated with the fact that single-item measures of anxiety and depression are used, which may be restrictive in the depth of measurement (Galler et al., 2024).
 Multicollinearity or model misspecification may also compromise the statistical conclusion validity; the diagnostic tests were performed to mitigate these threats.

 The study addressed these threats by including established variables, adjusting for major confounders, and using appropriate statistical methods (Forster et al., 2023).
 Where necessary, sensitivity analyses were done.
 Although limitations are inescapable in some respects, the validity and reliability of findings can be improved through a critical approach to methodological design and analytical rigor.